 A wireframe I created using InVision Studio.

-Small changes from the wireframes included getting rid of elements that seemed to repeat too much and/or would be annoying for users.
-For example having a contact form on every page seemed annoying so we placed a button instead.
-The mentors page used typical icons instead because its conventional etc.
+Small changes from the wireframes included getting rid of elements that seemed to repeat too much and/or would be excise for users.
+For example, having a contact form on every page seemed to much to do for users so we placed a button for them to click instead.

 The new website allows Gradprentice to do the following: